 NRSC 342.
 Theory Development in Nursing.
-Examination and critique of structural components and processes used for theory building in nursing.
-Students examine nature of theory, theory development as a process, and the organization of knowledge for nursing.
-FALL.
+The core theory content presented in this first course provides the basis for examining and critiquing structural components and processes used for theory building in nursing.
+This course examines the nature of theory, theory development as a process, theory development in nursing, and the organization of knowledge for nursing.
+Specifically, it includes comparative study of significant concepts in nursing and how they relate back to the ideas of Nightingale.
+Prerequisite: Consent of Faculty.
+FALL (Even year).
 [3] LaMontagne.

 NRSC 344.
 Health Promotion in the Community: An Interdisciplinary Approach.
 Provides an in-depth analysis of health policy issues, research, and community intervention strategies for divers populations.
 Students conduct a critical analysis of health policy issues and scientific knowledge for a population of interest.
-VARIES [3] Doctoral Program Faculty.
+[Varies 3] Doctoral Program Faculty.

 NRSC 363.
 Human Responses in Health and Illness.
 Critical analysis of factors known to influence human responses in health and illness states, using a broad stress and coping perspective as well as theoretical orientations guiding research on human health and illness.
 Students conduct a critical and reflective analysis of existing and emerging scientific knowledge in a chosen field of study.
-SPRING.
+SPRING (Odd year).
 [3] LaMontagne.

 NRSC 365.
 Family Adaptation in Health and Illness.
 Exploration and analysis of current theoretical and empirical approaches to understanding factors that affect health status of families, especially childbearing and child-rearing families and those with members who have chronic illness or conditions.
-Seminar is topical in nature, with presentations by faculty investigators, visiting faculty, and students.
-VARIES [3] Dwyer.
+Seminar is topical in nature, with presentations by faculty investigators, visiting faculty and students.
+[Varies 3] Dwyer.

 NRSC 368.
 Contextual Nature of Health and Health Behaviors.
-Explores and critically analyzes theoretical and empirical approaches to understanding the interaction of health and environment in affecting individual's health by examining contextual factors that affect health and health behaviors of various system levels (individual, family, population).
-Critique and application of selected models of health, health behavior, community organization, health care delivery, and policy development as approaches to understanding and affecting selected health phenomena.
+Explores and critically analyzes theoretical and empirical approaches to understanding the interaction of health and environment in affecting individuals' health by examining contextual factors that impact health and health behaviors of various system levels (individual, family, population).
+Critique and application of selected models of health, health behavior, community organization, health care delivery and policy development as approaches to understanding and impacting selected health phenomena.
 Students critically analyze and synthesize the literature related to a selected phenomenon of interest.
-FALL.
+Prerequisite: Consent of faculty.
+FALL (Odd year).
 [3] Lutenbacher.

 NRSC 379.
 Special Topics in Nursing Science.
 Discussion of research and current developments of special interest to faculty and students.
 May be repeated for credit.
+Prerequisite: Consent of faculty.
 FALL, SPRING, SUMMER.
-[Variable credit: 1-3] Doctoral Program Faculty.
+[Variable credit 1-3] Staff.

 NRSC 380.
 Knowledge Synthesis in Nursing.
-Critical appraisal of the theoretical and empirical basis of nursing science.
 Theories and research generated to study phenomena related to nursing are evaluated and synthesized.
 Strategies for synthesizing extant knowledge in nursing are discussed.
-SPRING.
-[3] Doctoral Program Faculty.
+SPRING (Even year).
+[3] Staff.

 NRSC 390.
 Independent Study in Nursing Science.
 Individualized study and reading in areas of mutual interest to the student and faculty member.
 Prerequisite: consent of instructor.
 FALL, SPRING, SUMMER.
-[Variable credit 1-3] Doctoral Program Faculty.
+[3] Staff.

 NRSC 392.
 Comparative Research Methods.
 This course provides an overview and comparison of quantitative and qualitative methods and designs for nursing research.
 Critical analysis of quantitative and qualitative research methods will be emphasized.
 Introduction to descriptive statistics will be applied to the research methods discussed.
-FALL.
-[4] Doctoral Program Faculty.
+FALL (Even year).
+[4] Staff.